[ English | Español | Pyccκuú ]

 Mods for Visual Basic and PureBasic

-ImpLib SDK ImpLib SDK combines free programming tools for authoring custom import libraries with advanced features, like cdecl2stdcall conversion, importing by ordinal, removing original thunk:
+ImpLib SDK ImpLib SDK combines free programming tools for authoring custom import libraries for Windows DLL (32 and 64-bit).
+The SDK supports advanced features, like cdecl2stdcall conversion, importing by ordinal, removing original thunk, accessing internal undocumented functions:

 • Importing symbolic names by ordinal values.
-For example, there's a DLL function you want to call: MYDLL!dummy_function ORD:20.
-So, its symbolic name is dummy_function while its ordinal value is 20.
-Usually, it's not a good idea to import a symbol by ordinal because the ordinal may change in a future version of the same DLL.
-However, if you are sure the DLL version won't change or the developer of the DLL guarantees the backward compatibility of the ordinals (i.e., you are the developer of the DLL and you always keep the ordinals unchanged or you just distribute the same DLL version with your project), then you can benefit from using ordinals.
+For example, there's a DLL function you want to call: MYDLL!dummy_function ord.20.
+Its symbolic name is dummy_function and its ordinal value is 20.
+Usually, it's not a good idea to import a symbol by ordinal because the ordinal may change in a future version of the DLL.
+However, if you are sure that the DLL version won't change or the developer of the DLL guarantees backward compatibility of the ordinals (i.e., you are the developer of the DLL and you always keep the ordinals unchanged or you just distribute the same DLL version with your project), then you can benefit from using ordinals.
 Importing by ordinal significantly reduces the load time of the executable and makes the import section size smaller.
 By the way, if you plan to always use the same DLL build, consider binding your executables.
-Binding reduces the load time even more.
+Binding further speeds up the load time.

 • Storing symbols from different DLL files in a single import library.
 For example, you can make a single import library containing the exported entries from KERNEL32, USER32, GDI32 and other common Windows API DLLs and name it something like win32api.lib.
 Then, you can always link to that single file instead of having to specify kernel32.lib, user32.lib, gdi32.lib and so on.